Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-OpenCV-3.1-Installation-Guide.md

     cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON ..
     make

 This completes the building process of OpenCV 3.1.
+(The make process does not work with Cuda 7.5 and GCC 5 in Ubuntu 16.04.)

 ## Installation
 ### Using `make`